Visions of Daniel

 About Daniel

-As a psychotherapist, social scientist, and theologian, he is concerned to integrate religion and psychology and thus to suggest what whole-some human living means in a pluralistic and secularized world.
+As a psychotherapist, social scientist, and theologian, he is concerned to integrate religion and psychology and, thus, to suggest what wholesome human living means in a pluralistic and secularized world.
 Said otherwise, his specialization is spirituality.
 His areas of special interest are post-childhood development and human sexuality.

-His other books are The Same Jesus: A Contemporary Christology (Loyola University Press, 1986) and Spiritual Development: An Interdisciplinary Study (Loyola University Press, 1987).
-He has also published in Anglican Theological Review, Child & Family Behavior Therapy, Christopher Street, Counseling & Values, culturefront, Dignity/USA Journal, Ecumenical Trends, Emmanuel, The Heythrop Journal, Human Development, The Humanistic Psychologist, The International Journal for the Psychology of Religion, Journal of Individual Psychology, Journal of Sex Education and Therapy, The Journal for the Theory of Social Behavior, The Journal of Pastoral Care, The Journal of Psychology and Theology, The Journal of Religion and Health, Marriage and Family, National Catholic Reporter, New Blackfriars, NOVA-PSI Newsletter, Open Hands, Pastoral Psychology, Religion Teacher's Journal, Review for Religious, Soundings, Southern Voice, Spirituality Today, Spiritual Life, This Week in Texas, Visionary, Washington Blade, White Crane Journal, Worship, and Zygon.
+His technical books are Religion and the Human Sciences: An Approach via Spirituality (1998), The Human Core of Spirituality: Mind as Psyche and Spirit (1996), Spiritual Development: An Interdisciplinary Study (1987), and The Same Jesus: A Contemporary Christology (1986).
+He has also published in Anglican Theological Review, Bondings, Child & Family Behavior Therapy, Christopher Street, Counseling and Values, culturefront, Dignity/USA Journal, Ecumenical Trends, Emmanuel, The Heythrop Journal, The Humanistic Psychologist, Human Development, The International Journal for the Psychology of Religion, Journal of Sex Education and Therapy, The Journal for the Theory of Social Behavior, The Journal of Pastoral Care, The Journal of Psychology and Theology, The Journal of Religion and Health, Marriage and Family, National Catholic Reporter, New Blackfriars, NOVA-PSI Newsletter, Open Hands, Pastoral Psychology, Perspective (Association for Humanistic Psychology), Reflections (Yale Divinity School), Religion Teacher's Journal, Reviewfor Religious, Soundings,

 Full Resume